tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 }
 ````

-the function `exec_sql` will run the SQL scripts.
+The function `exec_sql` will run the SQL scripts.

-In TEA Project, the SQL engine is GlueSQL.
-Github https://github.com/gluesql/gluesql.
-This is not a full featured SQL engine, so please review GlueSQL for more detail.
-In our tutorial, we only used very basic SQL features.
-For example, we did not use auto increase ID but the subject as ID.
-This is not idea but good enough to demonstrate the logic.
+In TEA Project, the SQL engine is [GlueSQL](https://github.com/gluesql/gluesql).
+This is not a fully featured SQL engine, so please review GlueSQL for more detail.
+In our tutorial, we only use very basic SQL features.
+For example, we didn't use auto increase ID but the subject as ID.
+This is not ideal but good enough to demonstrate the logic.
 Teaching SQL is not the purpose of this tutorial.

 Please make sure `sql_init` is called at `Txns::Init`.

 ````
        Txns::Init {} => {
-            // TODO: check account is tapp owner later sql_init(tsid).await?;
+            sql_init(tsid).await?;
             CommitContext::new(
                 ctx,
                 None,
                 None,
                 None,
-                // decode_auth_key(auth_b64)?,
-                10001_u128,
+                GOD_MODE_AUTH_KEY,
                 txn.to_string(),
             )
         }
 ````

-TODO:// explain 1001_u128.
+TODO:// GOD_MODE_AUTH_KEY will be replaced later

 ## lib.rs